tbansal2707/tbansal2707/README.md

 - 🔭 I’m currently working on **Building Optimisation Models at Dematic**

+- 🤝 I’m looking for help with **Getting a job as a Data Scientist!**

 - 🌱 I’m currently learning **Deep Learning Specialisation**

 - 👯 I’m looking to collaborate on **Kaggle Projects**